blues/app-accelerators/84-remote-cabinet-backup-battery-sentinel/README.md

 ### 7.8 Key code snippet 2 — immediate power-outage alert

 `sync:true` tells the Notecard to wake the radio immediately instead of waiting for the next outbound window.
-An operator can be notified within one sample interval (120 seconds at default settings) plus cellular session-establishment time (~15–60 seconds typical on LTE-M) after a current reversal crosses the `discharge_ma` threshold, so roughly two to three minutes end-to-end from the moment mains fails to the alert landing in Notehub at default settings.
+An operator can be notified within one sample interval (120 seconds at default settings) plus cellular session-establishment time (~15–60 seconds typical on LTE Cat-1 bis) after a current reversal crosses the `discharge_ma` threshold, so roughly two to three minutes end-to-end from the moment mains fails to the alert landing in Notehub at default settings.
 Reduce `sample_interval_sec` via env var if a shorter detection window is needed.

 ```cpp
 J *req = notecard.newRequest("note.add");